 Mr. Paul DeGaeta

 CULINARY II/III & IV GOOGLE CLASSROOM LOG IN:

-Welcome to Charlotte High School Culinary Arts for the 2020-21 school year - a year that will be different.
-We will get through it together.
-Please review your specific classes under the syllabus, there you will find expectaions, supplies needed and valuale information about the course.
+Welcome to Charlotte High School Culinary Arts.
+Please review your specific classes under their syllabus.
+There you will find expectations, supplies needed and valuable information about the course.

-You will get a huge dose of real-world experiences and learn how to practice "situational awareness" in my classroom.
-I also prepare students for jobs in the Hospitality Industry.
+My courses teach lifelong skills.
+You will also get a huge dose of real-world experiences and learn how to practice "situational awareness" in my classroom.
+My courses prepare students for jobs in the Hospitality Industry.
 Currently, students who have come through our Culinary program at CHS have worked at over 60 up-scale restaurants, chains and retirement homes around Charlotte County.
 Several manage restaurants and one is already an owner.
-After graduation, two of my advanced ServSafe Certified students even worked aboard my schooner in Maine, an experience they will remember the rest of their lifetime
+After graduation, two of my advanced ServSafe Certified students even worked aboard my schooner in Maine, an experience they will remember the rest of their lifetime!My courses teach lifelong skills.
+You will also get a huge dose of real-world experiences and learn how to practice "situational awareness" in my classroom.
+My courses prepare students for jobs in the Hospitality Industry.
+Currently, students who have come through our Culinary program at CHS have worked at over 60 up-scale restaurants, chains and retirement homes around Charlotte County.
+Several manage restaurants and one is already an owner.
+After graduation, two of my advanced ServSafe Certified students even worked aboard my schooner in Maine, an experience they will remember the rest of their lifetime!